Everything I know about managing remote employees, I learned the hard way.

 1. The Challenge: Seeing Your Remote Employees as Stick Figures

 But it only took one trip to Indianapolis to make me realize how very wrong I’d been.
 When I sat down face-to-face with the team members I had dismissed as bad apples, I realized to my horror that I didn’t know them at all.
-Hearing their stories firsthand put what I’d been told about them in a totally different context than hearing about their problems thirdhand.
+Hearing their stories firsthand put them in a totally different context than hearing about their problems thirdhand.

 Without understanding their context, I had seen these people as two-dimensional stick figures.
 But after 20 minutes of eye contact and close conversation, they sprung into three-dimensional human beings with hopes and dreams.
-I realized that I couldn’t possibly support them or position them for success without this close-up look at their lives and their challenges.
-After that trip, it was obvious that my attempt to manage remotely wasn’t going so great after all, and I moved to Indiana full time to be with my team.
+I realized that I couldn’t possibly support them without this close-up look at their lives and their challenges.
+After that trip, it was obvious that my attempt to manage remotely wasn’t going so great after all.
+Soon, I moved to Indiana full time to be with my team.

 The Solution: Simulate Proximity with one-on-ones